 Klondike Mrs. Fields Chocolate Chip Cookie Ice Cream Sandwich

-Two desserts, Mrs. Fields cookies and ice cream, come together to create a 340-calorie dessert disaster.
-This dessert mashup carries nearly four slices of white bread worth of carbs and 8.5 teaspoons worth of sugar.
+Two desserts—Mrs. Fields cookies and ice cream—come together to create a dessert disaster.
+This dessert mashup carries nearly more than two slices of white bread worth of carbs and more than four teaspoons worth of sugar.

 M&M'S Cookie Sandwiches With Vanilla Ice Cream

-Would you spoon over six teaspoons of sugar into your mouth for dessert?
+Would you spoon more than six teaspoons of sugar into your mouth for dessert?
 That's what you'll find in this M&M's cookie ice cream sandwich.

 Blue Bunny Load'd Sundae Bunny Tracks

 This frozen dessert is just not worth it.
 Blue Bunny manages to pack in a meal's worth of calories and more than two days' worth of added sugars.
 Instead, reach for Blue Bunny's Caramel Mini Swirls.
-They're similar to the King Cones you grew up with, but come in a smaller portion with a hint of caramel—clocking in at just 140 calories and 12 grams of sugar.
+They come in a smaller portion, clocking in at just 140 calories and 10 grams of sugar for each caramel cone.

 Talenti Hazelnut Chocolate Chip Gelato